labarilem/notes/bitcoin-and-cryptocurrency-technologies/hash-pointers-and-data-structures.md

 ## Use cases

-Merkle trees can be used to give informations about a sequence of transactions wihtout needing the data of all the transactions in the sequence, while still preventing attackers to easily tamper that data.
+Merkle trees can be used to give informations about a sequence of transactions without needing the data of all the transactions in the sequence, while still preventing attackers to easily tamper that data.